ccherry2/earthsystemsmodel2/manuscript.md

 #### C. Model Development

 Choosing the appropriate model type is an important set in the process.
 Based on the dataset we have and the question we are trying to answer, the two best modeling approaches chosen by our group were Random Forests and Neural Networks because they can both be used for regressions on numerical data like the inputs we have.
-Our feature variables are simple numerical values and a Random Forest model can identify nonlinear relationships.
+Our feature variables are all numerical values.
+A Random Forest model can identify nonlinear relationships between these many variables.
 However, Random Forests are bounded by the range of the highest and lowest labels in the training data.
 Thus, if we wanted to extrapolate the data we have into the future, this would not be a good option.
 In addition, Neural Networks are able to recognize patterns in the data and utilize given inputs to produce the output variable of interest.
 We tried both of these approaches to compare the outcomes.

 ##### **1. Random Forest**